albgarjim/image-filter/README.md

 [//]: # "References"
-[contact-albert]: albgarjim1@gmail.com
+[contact-alberto]: albgarjim1@gmail.com

 <!-- description of what the project does  -->
-Service to fetch, save and preprocess products from partner shop APIs.
+Service to apply filters to images

 ## Table of Contents